vicolaspetru/merged_repo/readme.txt

 == Changelog ==

+= 2.8.1 =
+* Fixed issue with redirect to 404 page when Print button is clicked
+* Fixed issue with link on Facebook Call to Action

 = 2.8.0 =
 * Added Image Gallery & Image Lightbox features in Directions.
 Additional options can be found on the Settings page of the plugin.
 * Printing functionality was re-written and works differently now.
 This ensures printing will work from all devices and browsers without any problems